magma/magma/docs/readmes/contributing/contribute_vscode.md

 The compilation database can be gernated with both CMake and Bazel.
 The Bazel method will be described more in detail below.
 With CMake, it is not possible to generate a single compilation database for all C/C++ targets, so you will have generate one at a time and restart clangd.

-To generate the comilation database in the Remote SSH + Magma VM workspace, simply run `make build_oai`, or any other C/C++ target.
+To generate the comilation database, simply run `make build_oai`, or any other C/C++ target.
 Then run a task to symlink the root compilation database file to the newly generated one with the following steps.

   1. Open the command palette (**Command+Shift+P**)
   2. Select **Tasks: Run Task** and choose **Set compile_commands.json for IntelliSense**
   3. Select a `compile_commands.json` to that was generated
   4. After the task completes, restart clangd

-In the devcontainer, follow the same steps but run `make build_oai_clang` instead to generate the database.
+The `compile_commands.json` at project root should contain a compilation instruction for each file in the target you specified.
+If you only see partial results, it might help to run the same make command a few more times.

 Once clangd is retarted, you should see some note about indexing in the bottom of your editor.
 Code completion and navigation should work after the indexing completes.